The Big

 stores."

-individual, corporation, or ethnic group, outrage and legal action would follow.
+corporation, or ethnic group, outrage and legal action would follow.
+You know

-with in-room porn or strip clubs were really dangerous, they'd have data from
+porn or strip clubs were really dangerous, they'd have data from police departments

-police departments and hospitals, cramming it in our faces daily.
-They don't,
+and hospitals, cramming it in our faces daily.
+They don't, which shows the

 Burress, Tony Perkins, and other "decency" warriors know they can't simply